dotnet-fizzyy/Diploma/WebAPI/README.md

 ### About Project

-This project represents Back-End part for _web_ project and represents RESTful web-service.
+This project represents Back-End part for _diploma_ project and implements RESTful web-service.

 ### Built With